henrikvtcodes/tungsten/README.md

 ## Features/Goals

-- [ ] Easily add all sorts of records using structured, typesafe configuration instead of RFC 1035 syntax
+- [x] Easily add all sorts of records using structured, typesafe configuration instead of RFC 1035 syntax
-- [ ] Autopopulate names from a Tailscale IPN/Tailnet
+- [x] Autopopulate names from a Tailscale IPN/Tailnet
+- [x] Configuration hot-reloading
 - [ ] Forward DNS queries to different places depending on what zone answers for them
 - [ ] Fully recursive resolution (likely with libunbound)
-- [ ] Caching with `bbolt`
 - [ ] SkyDNS-like serving from etcd

 ## Usage